 However… I realise that this term, the Spring term, might not be a continuation for all colleagues.
 Some may have moved schools following the Autumn term and perhaps some colleagues may have started a first post or even a long term supply role.

-I am therefore going to place links in this article to one on planning for a new term (although I do realise this will have been done – but it may clear up any difficulties or answer some questions) and also refer you to the NQT guide which outlines and explains all about organising a class and introducing aspects such as classroom and behaviour management strategies.
+I am therefore going to place links in this article to my course on planning for a new term (although I do realise this will have been done – but it may clear up any difficulties or answer some questions) and also refer you to the NQT guide which outlines and explains all about organising a class and introducing aspects such as classroom and behaviour management strategies.
 The links to both are below and they are FREE if you are a member of the NEU

 As usual, be well organised and have high but realistic expectations of both yourself and also the children in your class.